 - Position hummingbird feeders in cooler, shaded areas out of direct afternoon sunlight, when the day's heat is more likely to promote faster fermentation and spoilage.
 Morning sun is cooler, but avoid full sunlight during the hottest part of the day.

 - Clean and sterilize nectar feeders with every refill to avoid any immediate contamination that would start fermentation right away.
 Be sure to clean all small nooks and creases of a feeder, because even a small amount of leftover debris can contaminate a new batch of nectar.

 To keep nectar at its very freshest, it is best to use every technique possible.
-The more ways backyard birders try to keep nectar from spoiling, the longer nectar will last and the better it will be for birds.
+The more ways birders try to keep their nectar from spoiling, the longer the nectar will last and the better it will be for birds.
 Even with every precaution, however, hummingbird nectar will eventually ferment.

 Consider Natural Sources